marikgoldstein/marikgoldstein.github.io/index.markdown

 **with Hao Zhang, Rajesh Ranganath, and many others**

-*published in Journals of the American College of Cardiology, Clinical Electrophysiology*
+*Published in Journals of the American College of Cardiology, Clinical Electrophysiology*

 ---